Altcoins Are Better Than Bitcoin

 The block size is small.
 Transactions are slow by fintech standards.
 There is no foundation, no CEO, no roadmap, no governance mechanism, and no way to call a vote that changes the rules.
 These are not oversights.
 They are the point.

-Bitcoin optimizes for one thing above all others: the property that no single party (no government, no company, no developer, no miner) can unilaterally change the rules of the system.
+Bitcoin optimizes for one thing above all others.
+No single party (no government, no company, no developer, no miner) can unilaterally change the rules of the system.
 Every design constraint follows from that.
 Small blocks keep the node requirements low enough that individuals can run them, which keeps the network decentralized.
 The fixed supply of 21 million requires no ongoing decision-making because the decision was made once, in code, and has not been touched since.

-In practical terms: Bitcoin is not trying to be a faster payment network.
+In practical terms, Bitcoin is not trying to be a faster payment network.
 It is trying to be money that behaves the same way regardless of who is in power, what country you live in, or what a group of developers decided last Tuesday.
+For someone whose national currency loses a third of its value in a year, that sameness is not abstract.
+It is the difference between savings that hold and savings that quietly disappear.

 That is a specific thing.
 It is not the same specific thing altcoins are building.